LucasBehrendt/tech-blog/README.md

 - ### Sign Out Page

   - When a user clicks the sign out link a page with a message stating they have been signed out is shown.

-Two links to the home page and back to the sign in page can also be found.
+  - Two links, to the home page and back to the sign in page can also be found.

   <details>